LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

   nfq:
      mode: accept                 #By default the packet will be accepted or dropped by Suricata
-     repeat-mark: 1               #If the mode is set to 'repeat', the packets will be marked after being
+     repeat_mark: 1               #If the mode is set to 'repeat', the packets will be marked after being
                                   #processed by Suricata.
-     repeat-mask: 1
+     repeat_mask: 1
-     route-queue: 2               #Here you can assign the queue-number of the tool that Suricata has to
+     route_queue: 2               #Here you can assign the queue-number of the tool that Suricata has to
                                   #send the packets to after processing them.

 *Example 1 NFQ1*